On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: The Hadamard Condition

-An equivalent way to state the Hadamard condition is that the difference between the Wightman functions of two Hadamard states is a regular function.
+A consequence of the Hadamard condition is that the difference between the Wightman functions of two Hadamard states is a regular function.
 Therefore, if we wish to know whether the SJ Wightman function $W_{SJ}$ is Hadamard, we may consider the difference between it and the Minkowski Wightman function $W_M$ (which has the Hadamard form) and check whether the difference is a regular function.
 This is what we will do below.
 Since we will study a massless scalar field theory in $1+1$D, the reference Minkowski Wightman function which we will compare to, in Cartesian $(t,\mathbf{x})$ coordinates, is \cite{Afshordi_2012}

-where $\sigma=(\mathbf{x}-\mathbf{x'})^2-(t-t')^2$, $\theta$ is a step function, and $H(\mathbf{x},t;\mathbf{x'},t')$ is a regular function.
+where $2\sigma=(\mathbf{x}-\mathbf{x'})^2-(t-t')^2$, $\theta$ is a step function, and $H(\mathbf{x},t;\mathbf{x'},t')$ is a regular function.
 Since the massless theory in $1+1$D has an infrared divergence, we must have an IR cutoff in order to obtain the answer \eqref{eqn:W_Mink_IR}; the details of the IR cutoff can be absorbed into $H$.
 In our setup, the finiteness of the size of the causal diamond will serve as the IR cutoff.